 Views towards the proposed facility from the immediate east are primarily from residential streets.
-These are specifically highlighted in the photomontage depictions found at Appendix 3.
-It is accepted that these areas will have a degree of visual impact from the proposed facility, however the lower portions of the structure, as well as the ground based equipment, will be shielded from view by existing fencing and the mature vegetation in the immediate vicinity.
+It is accepted that these areas will have a degree of visual impact from the proposed facility, however the lower portions of the structure, as well as the ground based equipment, will be shielded from view by existing development and the mature vegetation in the immediate vicinity.

-Image 10, which is also provided as a photomontage depiction in Appendix 3, highlights that while the upper portion of the facility will be visible from this specific vantage point on the roadway, there are other elements in the nearby environment, including vegetation and vertical elements, that will help to minimise the visual impact of a new structure.
+Image 9, highlights that while the upper portion of the facility will be visible from this specific vantage point on the roadway, there are other elements in the nearby environment, including vegetation and vertical elements, that will help to minimise the visual impact of a new structure.

-Image 10: View towards the proposed site location from Chivers Close, approximately 120m east - Source: Waveconn
+Image 9: View towards the proposed site location from Chivers Close, approximately 170m east - Source: Waveconn

-Image 11: View towards the proposed site location from Chivers Close, approximately 230m south- east - Source: Waveconn
+Image 10: View towards the proposed site location from Chivers Close, approximately 230m south- east - Source: Waveconn

-Image 11, taken from the southern end of Chivers Close, shows that while the upper portion of the facility will be visible, it will be seen in conjunction with other vertical elements such as power lines and power poles, railway infrastructure, the nearby industrial area workings, and mature vegetation in the surrounding area.
+Image 10, taken from the southern end of Chivers Close, shows that while the upper portion of the facility will be visible, it will be seen in conjunction with other vertical elements such as power lines and power poles, railway infrastructure, the nearby industrial area workings, and mature vegetation in the surrounding area.